College credit in high school

 High school students may earn college credit and may be excused from certain college requirements by satisfactorily passing advanced placement examinations after taking AP classes.

-- Students interested in participating in CCP at Bluffton University must submit an online application for admission into the program along with a teacher's recommendation, guidance counselor's recommendation and a transcript.
+- Students interested in participating in CCP at Bluffton University must submit an online application for admission into the program along with a teacher's recommendation,and a transcript with ACT/SAT scores listed.

 - Students must meet both the Bluffton University admission standards as well as the college readiness standards as defined by the state of Ohio.
 Please see your guidance counselor for more detail.